WE BUY VINTAGE analog photo booths

 Selling a vintage photobooth?

 We pay top dollar.
-Sell your photobooth to us so we can place it in public again.
-We do not “flip” any photobooths or convert them to digital.
-If this is important to you, you’ve found one of the ONLY shops to commit to this.
+Sell your photobooth to us.
+We’ll place it where people can use it again.
+We do not “flip” photobooths or convert them to digital.
+If this is important to you, you’ve found one of the ONLY shops committed to this.

 Our love for these machines transcends profit or cheating anyone.
-We make our living off our in-house built digital booths, and that funds our passion for finding and restoring antique and vintage photobooths.
+We make our living off of our vending photobooths.
+That funds our passion for finding and restoring antique and vintage photobooths.
 If you find a better offer for a photobooth that we want, we’ll beat it.

 We’ve purchased photobooths from San Francisco to New York, and Los Angeles to Quebec.
 Mint condition to near-destroyed and in pieces.
-We’ll buy one or an entire warehouse and we keep cash at the ready to make deals happen fast.
+We’ll buy one or an entire warehouse.
 Contact us for an efficient, fair transaction.

 LOOKING TO BUY an analog photobooth?

 We no longer offer analog photobooths for sale.
-We have a backlog of analog work to catch up on that will take up the rest of 2025.
-We’re keeping our commitments to clients waiting on booths and will re-evaluate later in the year whether to sell booths again in the future.
+We have a backlog of analog work and we’re keeping our to clients waiting on booths.
+We’ll re-evaluate whether to sell booths again in the future.

 FILM PRODUCTION SEEKING HERO PROP?